jonathanglasmeyer/bachelor/thesis/src/Main.md

 `psy-14/5` and `enviromental-8` provide ~10-page slides with a typical amount of text.

-### Conclusion
+## Conclusion
-Only about 20% of the courses have lecture material at all; only about 20% of these courses actually have typical "slides" -- the rest provides heterogenous other kinds of material.
-While it cannot be inferred from this dataset that this is a general condition, it nevertheless shows a clear "real-world" disadvantage of an approach only relying on those materials.
+Only about 20% of the courses have lecture material at all; of these only about 20% actually have typical "slides" -- the rest provides other heterogenous kinds of material.
+While it cannot be inferred from this dataset that this is a general condition, it nevertheless shows a clear "real-world" disadvantage of an approach necessarily relying on lecture materials.
 We will look at the impact of the varying quality and quantity in the analysis later on.

 # The LM-Interpolation approach
 I will now describe the LM-Interpolation approach.
 The high level overview is as follows: we will use the open source speech recognition framework Sphinx 4 ^[Homepage: <http://cmusphinx.sourceforge.net/wiki/sphinx4:webhome>] as the software for performing speech recognition.
 Sphinx 4 has a modular architecture which allows specifying components of the whole process per configuration.
 It provides multiple implementations of LMs^[Overview: <http://cmusphinx.sourceforge.net/doc/sphinx4/edu/cmu/sphinx/linguist/language/ngram/LanguageModel.html>], the default one being an n-gram model.

-It also provides an `InterpolatedLanguageModel`^[Javadoc: <http://cmusphinx.sourceforge.net/doc/sphinx4/edu/cmu/sphinx/linguist/language/ngram/InterpolatedLanguageModel.html>] (ILM) which allows to specify multiple LMs and weights and interpolate the probabilities for a given n-gram from all models' probabilities ($p = w_1*p_1 + w_2*p_2 + \ldots$ where $w_n$ are the weights ($\sum_{i=1}^n(w_i) = 1$) and $p_i$ is the probability for a given n-gram in $LM_i$).
+It also provides an `InterpolatedLanguageModel`^[Javadoc: <http://cmusphinx.sourceforge.net/doc/sphinx4/edu/cmu/sphinx/linguist/language/ngram/InterpolatedLanguageModel.html>] (ILM) which allows to specify multiple LMs and weights and to interpolate the probabilities for a given n-gram from all models' probabilities ($p = w_1*p_1 + w_2*p_2 + \ldots$ where $w_n$ are the weights ($\sum_{i=1}^n(w_i) = 1$) and $p_i$ is the probability for a given n-gram in $LM_i$).

 The purpose of the ILM in our approach is to factor in the importance of keywords.
 These keywords have to be supplied in the form of an n-gram language model.
 For this we extract text content from the lecture material, preprocess it and create an n-gram LM from the resulting corpus.
-Sphinx 4 is then a) run with a generic English n-gram LM only and b) with the ILM configured to use the generic English LM and the keyword language model in a 50/50 weighting.
+Sphinx 4 is then run a) with a generic English n-gram LM only and b) with the ILM configured to use the generic English LM and the keyword language model in a specified weighting.
 Finally the two resulting transcriptions are compared with a selection of metrics.

 As an example, the 1-gram *sex* has a probability of 2.82% in the keyword model of `psy-14`, but a probability of 0.012% in the generic English LM ^[@cmuLm].
-When applying 50/50 interpolation, the result is $2.82\%*0.5 + 0.012\%*0.5 = 1.416\%$, which is an increase by the factor ~117 over the generic probability.
+When using interpolation with a 50/50 weighting, the result is $2.82\% \cdot 0.5 + 0.012\% \cdot 0.5 = 1.416\%$, which is an increase by the factor ~117 over the generic probability.

 I will now give an overview over the Sphinx 4 architecture, followed by a description of the implementation of the approach.

 ## Sphinx 4 architecture
-Sphinx 4's overall architecture as shown in figure \ref{sphinx4} is comprised of three primary modules: the *FrontEnd*, the *Decoder* and the *Linguist*.^[The following description is based on @whitepaper.]
+The overall architecture of Sphinx 4 as shown in figure \ref{sphinx4} is comprised of three primary modules: the *FrontEnd*, the *Decoder* and the *Linguist*.^[The following description is based on @whitepaper.]
 The *FrontEnd* takes one or more input signals and parameterizes them into a sequence of *Features*.
 The *Linguist* takes any type of standard language model, pronunciation information from a phonetic *Dictionary* and information from one or more sets of *AcousticModels*, generating a *Search Graph*.
 The *SearchManager* in the *Decoder* uses *Features* from the *FrontEnd* to perform decoding.
-Each of the components (written italicized) are interfaces for which the actual implementation can be configured at runtime.
+Each of the components (written in italics) are interfaces for which the actual implementation can be configured at runtime.

 ### FrontEnd
-The frontend parameterizes an *Input* signal into a sequence of output *Features*.
-This process is realized as a one or multiple chains that can run in parallel, permitting simultaneous computation of different types of parameters from the same or different input signals.
+The *FrontEnd* parameterizes an *Input* signal into a sequence of output *Features*.
+This process is realized as one or multiple chains that can run in parallel, permitting simultaneous computation of different types of parameters from the same or different input signals.

 ### Linguist
 The *Linguist* encapsulates the details of generating a *SearchGraph* used by the *SearchManager* in the *Decoder*.
 It consists of the *LanguageModel*, the *Dictionary* and the *AcousticModel*.

-*LanguageModel* implementations typically can be categorized into graph-driven grammars and n-gram models.
+*LanguageModel* implementations can typically be categorized into graph-driven grammars and n-gram models.
 The latter are primarily differentiated by their usage parameters (e.g. small vs. very big LMs; input formats).

 *Dictionary* provides the pronunciations for words found in the *LanguageModel*.
-A G2P Model can be specified in the configuration which will statistically model missing entries in the dictionary based.
+A G2P Model can be specified in the configuration which will statistically model missing entries in the dictionary.

 The *AcousticModel* provides a mapping between a phoneme and an HMM that can be scored against incoming *Features* provided by the *FrontEnd*, also taking word-contextual information into account.

 ### SearchGraph
 The primary data structure in the decoding phase is the *SearchGraph*.
-It is a directed graph which nodes are *SearchStates* that are either *emitting* or *non-emitting*.
-The *emitting* state can be scored against an incoming acoustic feature, while *non-emitting* state represent higher-level linguistic constructs such as words and phonemes that are not directly scored against those features.
+It is a directed graph whose nodes are *SearchStates* that are either *emitting* or *non-emitting*. *Emitting* nodes can be scored against an incoming acoustic feature, while *non-emitting* nodes represent higher-level linguistic constructs such as words and phonemes that are not directly scored against these features.

 ### Decoder
-The *Decoder* uses *Features* from the *FrontEnd* by using a *SearchManager*, that controls the *Linguist's* *SearchGraph* to generate *Result* hypotheses.
+The *Decoder* uses *Features* from the *FrontEnd* by using a *SearchManager* that controls the *Linguist's* *SearchGraph* to generate *Result* hypotheses.
 The *Decoder* tells the *SearchManager* to recognize a set of *Feature* frames.
 At each step, the *SearchManager* creates a *Result* object that contains all paths that "reached a final non-emitting state".

 ![Sphinx 4 architecture \label{sphinx4}](images/sphinx4_150.png)

 ## Implementation
 The pipeline is implemented with a collection of standalone command line tools and a set of shell and Python scripts^[The source code is available here: <https://github.com/jonathanewerner/bachelor/tree/master/bin>].

 The tasks are the following, in chronological order: